 Click Here for tab for Hotel California

-A large part of what makes a song great to play in a bar is the audience’s own connection to the song, and this is why Hotel California is such a great choice, sitting at nearly 650 million views on youtube and going 3x platinum with over 3 million in sales worldwide.
+A large part of what makes a song work in a bar setting is the audience’s own connection to that song.
+This is why Hotel California is such a great choice, sitting at nearly 650 million views on youtube and going 3x platinum with over 3 million sales worldwide.
 Basically, everybody knows this song, from a campfire singalong to a Saturday night bar audience.

 The opening section has an iconic melody with some very tasteful chord changes.
 If you’re able to emulate the guitar solo using the acoustic part that’s also great, but the song still works fine if you are just playing the chords.
 Try to get the audience to join in on the chorus!